Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 C) Starting lettuce seeds indoors

-- You get ahead start on the season while waiting for temperatures to come down, which may take some time.
+- You get to start early in the season while waiting for temperatures to cool down.

-- Starting seeds indoors is economical since you don’t use the whole packet of seeds.
-This is very important when your favorite varieties happen to be on the pricey side.
+- Starting seeds indoors is economical when your favorite varieties are on the pricey side.

 How to start lettuce seeds indoors?

-- Use one compartment shallow container instead of cells.
+- Use one shallow container instead of cells.

 - Fill the container with a pre-moistened seed starting mix.
-Don’t use garden or potting soil for they are too heavy and stay wet for too long.
+Avoid using garden or potting soil because it is too heavy and retains moisture for too long.

 - Cover the seeds lightly with the soil, perlite, or vermiculite.